MakeGamesWithUs/GottaCodeEmAll-Cloupp/steps/Customizing your critter.md

 	setupCritterStats()

+Your intialize function should now look like this:

+	func initialize()
+	{
+		// The code in this function runs first nickname = "Cloud"
+		setupCritterStats()
+	}

 Now run your code!
 What changed?

 When we run the program, the initialize function automatically gets run.
 When the initialize function calls ```setupCritterStats()```, all the code in that function also gets run.
 You added the code defining ```myLevel``` and ```myElement``` to the code that the computer will run.
 That is why when you run the program, you can now see a **Leaf, Fire, or Water element** critter -- not just a formless one!